grafana/faro-web-sdk/docs/sources/developer/architecture/components/api.md

 Methods:

-- `getSession` - return the current session meta value
+- `getSession` - returns the current session meta value
-- `getView` - return the current view meta value
+- `getView` - returns the current view meta value
 - `resetSession` - resets the session meta to an undefined state
 - `resetUser` - resets the user meta to an undefined state
 - `setSession` - replaces the session meta with a new one